 simctlcommand of the

 Record videos of simulators.

-Get help by choosing Help > Simulator Help.
+Open the new Simulator documentation by choosing Help > Simulator Help.

 New source control navigator for viewing branches, tags, and remote repositories for the current workspace.